COMP2110-2023/comp2110-portal-server/README.md

 to 'pending' but can be updated to any string via a POST request (below).
 The timestamp shows the creation time of the task.
 Tasks are returned most recent first.

+By default, this will return up to 10 tasks.
+The query parameters `count` and `start` can be used to get a subset of tasks.
+For example `/tasks?count=3` will return three tasks, `/tasks?start=5&count=3` will return three tasks starting at the fifth (the `start` index starts at 1).

 `POST /tasks` - create a new task.
 Requires authorisation.
 The request body should contain the task text: